ravig31/ravig31/README.md

-"Sending massless subatomic particles along runes etched into a flat plane of crystalline metal grown out of a giant vat of molten rock"
+"We are really just sending massless subatomic particles along runes etched into a flat plane of crystalline metal grown out of a giant vat of molten rock"